 Directions to trailhead

 Take Skyline Drive to its northwestern terminus at Greenwood Lake Turnpike (County Route 511).
 Turn right, continue for 3.4 miles, and turn left onto Stonetown Road.
 (For these 3.4 miles, Greenwood Lake Turnpike closely parallels the Wanaque Reservoir, and the turn onto Stonetown Road is the first left turn that you can make.)
 Cross the dam of the Monksville Reservoir and continue for 1.2 miles to Lake Riconda Drive.
-Turn right onto Lake Riconda Drive and continue to the cul-de-sac at the end of the road, where parking is available.
+Turn right onto Lake Riconda Drive and continue to the cul-de-sac at the end of the road, where roadside parking is available.

-When you’re ready to continue, follow the white-blazed trail as it briefly descends, crosses a woods road, quickly bears left and resumes its climb.
-After a sharp right turn, the Horse Pond Mountain Trail reaches a junction with the red-triangle-on-white-blazed Stonetown Circular Trail and the teal-diamond-blazed Highlands Trail at the summit of Harrison Mountain.
+When you’re ready to continue, follow the black-diamond-on-teal-diamond-blazed trail as it briefly descends, crosses a woods road, quickly bears left and resumes its climb.
+After a sharp right turn, the connector trail ends at a junction with the red-triangle-on-white-blazed Stonetown Circular Trail and the teal-diamond-blazed Highlands Trail at the summit of Harrison Mountain.